carlosapaduarte/Acedemic-ULisboa/src/frontend/bolsa/notes.md

+# Developer Notes

-# List Of Possible Libraries For Calendars in React
+## List Of Possible Libraries For Calendars in React

 List of already implemented Calendars: